emelie-nilsson/fempowered/TESTING.md

 ## Automated Testing

-### Checkout Form Validation
+### Checkout Form Tests

-**File:** checkout/tests/test_forms.py
-**Command:** python manage.py test checkout.tests.test_forms

-**Purpose:**
+Unit tests for the `CheckoutAddressForm` are located in `checkout/tests/test_forms.py`.
-To confirm that the checkout form enforces key server-side validation rules:
+The tests verify that the form enforces key validation rules:
-- Full name must include both first and last name
+- **Full name**: must contain both first and last name.
-- Phone number may only contain digits (and +, - or spaces)
-- Postal code must be numeric and within a valid length
+- **Phone number**: must be sufficiently long and contain only valid characters.
+- **Postal code**: must consist of digits only.
+- **Billing fields**: required when billing address is not the same as shipping.

 **Result:**
-All validation rules worked as expected, and the tests passed successfully ✔
+All validation rules worked as expected.
+The tests passed successfully ✔

+---

+### Checkout Views Tests
+View tests for the checkout address step are located in `checkout/tests/test_views.py`.
+The tests check the following:
+- **GET request**: the checkout address page renders successfully.
+- **Invalid POST**: submitting an incomplete form stays on the page and displays errors.
+- **Valid POST**: submitting a valid form redirects to the next step (or responds with `400` if business preconditions, such as an empty cart, are not met).
+- **Billing requirements**: ensures billing address fields are validated when `billing_same_as_shipping` is unchecked.

+**Result:**
+All tests passed ✔.
+The tests are written to tolerate variations in URL structure or checkout preconditions.

+---

+### Smoke Tests
+High-level smoke tests are located in `tests/test_smoke.py`.
+These perform lightweight checks on key routes:
+- Home (`/`)
+- Shop (`/shop/` or `/products/`)
+- Cart (`/cart/` or `/basket/`)
+- Checkout (`/checkout/` or `/checkout/address/`)
+- Login (`/accounts/login/`)
+- Signup (`/accounts/signup/`)

+The smoke test accepts common response codes (200, 302, 303, 403, 400) and skips gracefully if a route is not found in the project.

+**Result:**
+Some paths were skipped depending on the project’s URL configuration.
+The smoke testing framework is in place and can easily be updated as routes are finalized.

 ## Manual Testing